22 Proven Ways to Increase Brain Blood Flow

 When I’m travelling and away from home, I take this smaller and more convenient device with me and shine it on my forehead.

-I’ve also been using the Vielight Neuro Duo, which is a transcranial-intranasal headset with 810 nm of near infrared light.
+I’ve also used the Vielight Neuro Duo, which is a transcranial-intranasal headset with 810 nm of near infrared light.
 It penetrates deeper into brain tissue and is absorbed better by the central nervous system.
 If you decide to try a Vielight device, you can use the coupon code JORDANFALLIS for a 10% discount

 LLLT can also support thyroid function and mitochondria function and help with brain fog